Non-Perturbative Schwinger-Dyson Equations for 3d ${\cal N} = 4$ Gauge Theories: Schwinger-Dyson Equations: the Vortex Quantum Mechanics Perspective

 It remains to show that each of the $k'$ terms in the dotted expansion \eqref{firstterm1d} is precisely of the form \eqref{character1d}.
 This follows from a remarkable fact, which again can be proved by direct computation: for a given vortex number $k$, each contour enclosing $j'$ of the $k'$ poles in $\mathcal{M}_k\setminus\mathcal{M}^{pure}_k$ can be traded for an integration contour which encloses $k-j'$ poles \textit{only}, where $j'=1,\ldots,k'$.
 The price to pay for such a trade of contours is the introduction in the integrand of extra $Y$-operator insertions, along with the residue at the $j'$ poles of the chiral matter factors $Z^{(a)}_{pure, teeth}$.
-Performing this change of contours for all $k'$ dotted terms, and normalizing by the classical Wilson loop contribution $\prod_{a=1}^n \prod_{\rho=1}^{L^{(a)}} Z^{(a)}_{defect, \varnothing}(z^{(a)}_\rho)$, we arrive at the advertised expression for the vortex $qq$-character.\\
+Performing this change of contours for all $k'$ dotted terms, we arrive at the advertised expression for the vortex $qq$-character.\\

-We emphasize that at no point in the discussion did we need to know the content of the set $\mathcal{M}^{pure}_k$, that is to say the poles of the quantum mechanics index in the absence of Wilson loop.
+We emphasize that at no point in the discussion did we need to know the content of the set $\mathcal{M}^{pure}_k$, that is to say the poles of the quantum mechanics index in the absence of defect.
 What is instead relevant here to derive the $qq$-character is the set of poles $\mathcal{M}_k\setminus \mathcal{M}^{pure}_k$, due entirely to the insertion of the defect.
 We now explain why this vortex character can be understood as a non-perturbative Schwinger-Dyson equation for the 3d theory $G^{3d}$.